mikeli94cn/java/ocp/object_oriented/NestedClass.md

+with chatgpt

+Q: please introduce nested class in java

 Certainly. **Nested classes** are an important Java OOP feature, although they are usually learned after you understand ordinary classes, objects, inheritance, and interfaces.

 # 1. What is a nested class?